Rovibrational energy levels of H$_2$O by quantum computing: Theory

 \subsection{Qubit form of the Hamiltonian}

-Having established the mathematical form of the Hamiltonian in Eq.~\eqref{Eq:Hdef}, we need to derive the qubit form of the Hamiltonian.
+Next, we consider how the rovibrational structure problem can be implemented on a quantum computer.
+A standard introduction to many aspects of quantum computing can be found in Ref.~\onlinecite{NielsenChuang}.
+The first step is to derive the qubit form of the Hamiltonian.
 There are several ways of encoding bosonic degrees of freedom as qubits \cite{Sawayaetal2020,Hanada2025,Mikkelsen2025}.
 Here, we use the binary mapping, in which a basis state is mapped to a qubit state according to

 where $\bin(n)$ is the binary representation of the integer $n$.
 This representation requires $\nqubit=\nqubitvib+\nqubitrot=3\lceil\log_2(\vmax+1)\rceil+\lceil\log_2(2J+1)\rceil$ qubits, where $\lceil\cdot\rceil$ denotes the ceiling function.
 The binary encoding has the advantage of being compact in the sense of requiring a small number of qubits, and can therefore be applied to very large molecules in principle.